AbsaOSS/cps-shared-ui/README.md

 - go to projects/composition/src/app/pages directory
 - run: ng g c componentname-page --standalone
 - we don't want to test composition pages, so manully delete componentname-page.cy.ts file (can't be done automatically with Angular CLI flag, since we use cypress)
-- provide host: { class: 'composition-page' } to @Component decorator
+- provide host: { class: 'composition-page' } into page @Component
 - import the components for the composition page from 'cps-ui-kit', provide them to imports array of @Component
 - go to projects/composition/src/app/components/navigation-sidebar.ts file and extend \_components array (keep alphabetical order!)
 - go to projects/composition/src/app/app-routing.module.ts and add a new route for a new page